-As part of this capital needs assessment, it was critical to estimate Metro's potential future funding needs and their potential impact on the District.
-Over the course of roughly eighteen months, the OCFO conducted a comprehensive financial analysis of the long-term capital and operating position of Metro based on publicly available financial information and in consultation with Metro staff.
-This analysis has been shared with, and thoroughly vetted by, all of the other jurisdictions in the Metro compact through the Metropolitan Washington Council of Governments (or "MWCOG"), as well as with various other stakeholders throughout the region.
-This analysis, which informed the report issued by Metro's General Manager in April of this year, identified a backlog of critical capital needs of approximately \$15.5 billion to return the system to a state of good repair (or "SGR") over the next decade.
-This amount does not include the estimated \$1.3 billion projected operating shortfall over the same period.
+Given the sheer size of the District's financial contributions to Metro for its capital program, it was critical to estimate Metro's potential future funding needs and their potential impact on the District.
+Beginning in 2016, the OCFO conducted a comprehensive financial analysis of the long-term capital and operating position of Metro based on publicly available financial information and in consultation with Metro staff.
+This analysis was then shared with, and thoroughly vetted by, all of the other jurisdictions in the Metro compact through the Metropolitan Washington Council of Governments (MWCOG), as well as with various other stakeholders throughout the region.
+This analysis identified a backlog of critical capital needs of approximately \$15.5 billion to return the system to a state of good repair (SGR) over the next decade.

-The analysis assumes that current levels of federal funding for Metro remain constant into the future.
+A key assumption in the analysis assumes that current levels of federal funding for Metro remain constant into the future.
 This would include continued federal funding of the Passenger Rail Investment and Improvement Act of 2008 (PRIIA), which is due to expire after FY 2019.
 Federal PRIIA funding represents \$150 million annually provided by the federal government, which is matched at \$50 million each by the District, the State of Maryland and the Commonwealth of Virginia, for Metro capital projects.
-Further, the analysis assumes that the local jurisdictions in the Metro compact would increase their capital funding contributions to Metro bv three (3%)percent annually over the FY 2017 base amount, which was agreed upon by the jurisdictions various MWCOG meetings as being affordable.
-At these assumed funding levels, there would still remain a capital funding gap over the next decade of approximately \$6.2 billion.
-The District's share of this estimated shortfall would be approximately \$2.3 billion over the ten-year period.
-The District would be unable to fund this shortfall from current resources without very significant impacts on other infrastructure priorities.
-For example, \$2.3 billion is approximately the size of the locally-funded portion of the entire capital budget for the District Department of Transportation (DDOT) and DC Public Schools (DCPS) combined in the current six year CIP.
+Further, the analysis assumes that the local jurisdictions in the remaining capital funding gap over the next decade of approximately \$6.2 billion (as illustrated in the graph above).
+The District's share of this estimated shortfall would be approximately \$2.3 billion over that ten-year period.
+The District would not have been able to fund this shortfall from current resources without very significant impacts on other infrastructure priorities.
+In fact, \$2.3 billion is significantly larger than any capital program in the current CIP.
+It is nearly as much as the amount of the locally-funded portion of the entire capital budget for the District Department of Transportation (DDOT) and the entire capital budget for DC Public Schools (DCPS) in the current six-year CIP combined.